In this post, we will look at wrist data from U.S. Open champion Bryson DeChambeau from his driver swing.

 That’s why I get into what I call an “impact fix position” at address.
 It’s not a drill.
 On every swing, I press my hands forward and shift some weight to my front foot in a mock impact position before I start back.
 I learned about this move while reading Homer Kelley’s book The Golfing Machine as a kid, and it really clicked."

 CLOCKWISE(-) / COUNTER-clockwise(+)

 RADIAL (+) / ULNAR(-) DEVIATION

-2. Bryson is adding quite little radial deviation during transition, only 4 degrees.
-Obviously this was not Bryson’s “full rip” swing, during which he adds more wrist hinge, however his normal controlled driver swing, still produces very long drives.
+2. Bryson adds a small amount of radial during transition (only 4 degrees).
+This was not Bryson’s “full rip” swing, during which he adds more wrist hinge.
+However, his normal controlled driver swing still produces very long drives.

-This shows that Bryson is able to hit big distance by not adding much radial deviation.
-He generates speed with body rotation and wrist supination allows him to have clubface control.
+Bryson is able to hit long distances by not adding much radial deviation.
+He generates speed with body rotation and wrist supination, allowing him to have clubface control.

 For additional analysis on Bryson DeChambeau’s wrist angles, watch a video (11 min) by golf professional Mark Crossfield.